MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-how-use-vat-rate-change-tool.md

 > [!IMPORTANT]
 > After the conversion, the **Converted** field in the **VAT Rate Change Log Entry** table is chosen and the **Converted Date** field in the **VAT Rate Change Log Entry** table displays the conversion date.

-## <a name="see-related-microsoft-trainingtrainingmodulesrate-change-dynamics--business-central" />See related [Microsoft training](/training/modules/rate-change-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulesrate-change-dynamics-365-business-central" />See related [Microsoft training](/training/modules/rate-change-dynamics-365-business-central/)

 ## <a name="see-also" />See also